PelionIoT/manifest-tool/README.md

 * `payload`: See the [Payload] section.
 * `description`: A free-text description of the payload.
 This should be small.
 * `vendorId`: Hex representation of the 128-bit RFC4122 GUID that represents the vendor.
 * `classId`: Hex representation of the 128-bit RFC4122 GUID that represents the device class that the update targets.
 Device classes can mean devices of a given type (for example, smart lights) or model numbers.
 This allows targeting of updates to particular groups of devices based on the attributes they share, where a device class represents each set of attributes.
 Because of this, each device can have multiple device classes.
-Device Management Update Client only supports the use of device classes to represent model numbers/revisions.
+Device Management Update client only supports the use of device classes to represent model numbers/revisions.
+*   `precursorDigest` - You can use this field in delta updates to specify the image that must already be present on the device for the delta update to produce the correct result.
+*   `precursorFile` - A path to a local copy of the precursor.
+The manifest tool uses this file to calculate the `precursorDigest`.
+This is not needed if you specify the precursor hash.
 * `applyImmediately`: This is always assumed to be true.
-Device Management Update Client does not currently implement it.
+Device Management Update client does not currently implement it.
+*   `priority` - The importance of the update.
+You can use this integer field to tell your application how important an update is, so that it can decide whether to use it or not.
+The meanings of the values of `priority` are application-defined.
+0 typically means "mandatory" and increasing values have lower priority.
-* `encryptionMode`: Update Client only supports two values:
+* `encryptionMode`: Update client only supports two values:
     * `none-ecc-secp256r1-sha256`: SHA256 hashing, ECDSA signatures, using the secp256r1 curve.
-This does not use payload encryption.
-(Update Client only)
+This does not use payload encryption (Update client only).
     * `none-psk-aes-128-ccm-sha256`: SHA256 hashing, manifest digest is authenticated with AES-CCM-128.
-This does not use payload encryption.
-(Update Client Lite only)
+This does not use payload encryption (Update Client Lite only).
 * `vendorInfo`: You can place proprietary information in this field.
-We recommend DER encoding because this allows you to reuse the update client's general purpose DER parser.
+We recommend DER encoding because this allows you to reuse the Update client's general purpose DER parser.

 ##### Payload

 The payload section describes the payload object.

 ```JSON